RelateMN Team

 Therapeutic Modalities: Play Therapy, Sand Tray Therapy, cognitive-behavioral, relational therapy, client-centered, mindfulness

-Specialties: Children aged 0-5, children & adolescents aged 5-17, ADHD
+Specialties: Children aged 0-5, children & adolescents aged 5-17, ADHD, grief & loss

-Certifications/Trainings: Child Centered Play Therapy (CCPT), DC 0-5
+Certifications/Trainings: Child-Centered Play Therapy (CCPT), DC 0-5

 Jessica White, MSW, LICSW (she/her)

-District Coordinator | Clinical Supervisor | School-Based Therapist
+District Coordinator | Clinical Supervisor | School Services Therapist

-Wayzata and Orono
+Wayzata and Orono Schools

 Jessica offers school-based therapy at Schumann Elementary and Orono Intermediate Schools.
-Jessica is also the District Coordinator for Wayzata Schools and provides clinical supervision to staff therapists and practicum students.
+Jessica is also the District Coordinator for Wayzata and Orono Schools and provides clinical supervision to staff therapists and practicum students.
 Jessica’s approach to therapy and supervision is strengths-based and person-centered.
 She believes learning, emotional growth, and healing can happen through connection and trust.

-Therapeutic Modalities: humanistic, family-systems, cognitive-behavioral, Play Therapy, mindfulness.
+Therapeutic Modalities: humanistic, family systems, cognitive-behavioral, Play Therapy, mindfulness.

 Specialties: ages 5+, families, adjustment concerns.